NourEldin-Ali/semi-supervised-semantic-labeling/README.md

 A complete full-stack application for semi-supervised labeling, clustering, and classification using embeddings, LLMs, and KNN models.

+## Research Use Only

+**This software is intended for research purposes only.** It may not be used for commercial purposes or in any commercial business.
+Use is permitted only for non-commercial research, experimentation, and educational activities.

 ## Features

 - **Embedding Generation**: Generate embeddings from CSV files using various models (OpenAI, Ollama, HuggingFace)